Willie Bosket: Early life

 Bosket was born in Harlem.
-His father, Willie Sr. (Butch), killed two people in a Milwaukee pawn shop shortly after his son was conceived and was sentenced to life in prison, where he earned a degree in computer science and psychology.
+His father, Willie Sr. (Butch), killed Dave Hurwitz and William Locke at a Milwaukee pawn shop on July 20, 1962, shortly after his son was conceived.
+He was sentenced to life in prison for the crime and later earned a degree in computer science and psychology while incarcerated.
 Butch was released from prison and went on to get a job as a computer programmer for an aerospace company but was charged with a crime.
 He shot his girlfriend and committed suicide to avoid being caught.

 Bosket had a traumatic childhood.
 When his grandfather was released from prison, he raped Willie many times.
 When he was 9 years old, his grandfather had him perform anal sex to "teach him about girls".
 His mother, Laura, had different live-in boyfriends who beat her and, as a boy, Bosket often jumped in to defend her, in one incident hitting a man with a pipe and slashing him with a knife and in another threatening "I'm going to burn that motherfucker up".
 He also suffered a head injury when he ran out into the street, and was hit by a car.
 This was all before he was ten years old.

 When he was nine years old, his mother, heeding advice, petitioned he be placed in a center, stating he was "a person in need of supervision".
 He was placed at The Children's Center in Manhattan, but escaped and quickly ended up at Spofford which was a "secure detention center" and a child's equivalent to an adult doing time in Attica State Prison.
 He would be in and out of detention centers and reformatories except for a short time when he turned 21 and had served out his time for murder.

 His mother had told him "Don't be bullied...
 Hit back.
 To get respect, you've got to be the toughest."
 In the different centers, he developed a reputation for violence, upon which he prided himself.
 He told juvenile authorities that one day he would be a killer, just like his father.